LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 2 - Project setup.md

 };
 ```

 - added `/* eslint-env node */` to first line.
-This specifies that this file should run in node environment otherwise linter would complain that `module` is not defined.
+This specifies that this file should run in Node environment otherwise linter would complain that `module` is not defined.
 - importing all colors, so any setting will work out of the box to play around
-- and added `"./src/**/*.{vue,js}"` value to content key so Tailwind will look all Vue and js files for classes to compile in src folder.
+- and added `"./src/**/*.{vue,js}"` value to the content key so Tailwind will look at all Vue and js files for classes to compile in the src folder.

 Create `postcss.config.js` in your project root directory with the following content: